 Merafong City Local Municipality (referred to as the Municipal Area) is located in the southwestern extreme of the Gauteng Province (See Figure 3.1).
-The municipal area is bordered by Tlokwe municipality and Ventersdorp municipality (North West Province) in the West and Mogale-, Randfontein- and Westonaria municipalities in the north and east.
-To an extent, the study area is peripherally located within Gauteng and it is therefore not well-located in terms of access to core employment opportunities found within the core of the Gauteng City Region (Johannesburg, Pretoria and Ekurhuleni).
+The municipal area is bordered by JB Marks municipality (North West Province) in the West and Mogale-, Randfontein- and Westonaria municipalities in the north and east.
+To an extent, the study area is peripherally located within Gauteng in terms of access to core employment opportunities found within the core of the Gauteng City Region (Johannesburg, Pretoria and Ekurhuleni).
 This simultaneously puts the municipal area at a spatial advantage as well as disadvantage which is discussed in the following sections.
 The study area can be divided into 3 broadly defined areas: